 Marquee, Adversary, Alex, Eamon, Ginger, Mint, and Shift share the same underlying structure and functionality.
 This guide applies to all these templates.

-This guide explains some of the most common issues that arise when using the Marquee, Adversary, Alex, Eamon, Ginger, Mint, and Shift templates.
+This guide explains some of the most common issues that may come up when using the Marquee, Adversary, Alex, Eamon, Ginger, Mint, and Shift templates.

 Note: The Marquee family is discontinued.
 Although we still support these templates, fixing bugs or issues is a lower priority for us while we focus on our current templates.
 For a more modern template, we recommend switching to Brine.